-One thing to keep in mind: the food is generally served “family-style”, not unlike TB.
+One thing to keep in mind: the food is generally served “family-style”.
 Most of it is designed to be split, and items don’t necessarily come out at the same time.
 However, if you want to keep everything for yourself, they will do their best to accommodate you.
-Waits for a few dishes like the steak and eggs, are a bit too long.
+Waits for a few dishes like the steak and eggs are a bit too long.

 Owner John Gorham is known for putting a creative spin on things and it shows here, with a Spanish twist on many dishes.
-Some of them are a rethinking of favorite items from the Toro Bravo (TB) menu.
+Some of them are a rethinking of favorite items from the Toro Bravo menu.
 For example, you can order dates at either restaurant.
-At TB, they come with a drizzle of warm honey; at Tasty the griddled bacon-wrapped dates come with a light shower of warm maple syrup ($2 ea).
-Another variation is one of my favorite dishes at TB – the spicy north African sausages.
+At TB, they come with a drizzle of warm honey; at Tasty the griddled bacon-wrapped dates come with a light shower of warm maple syrup ($3 ea).
+Another variation is one of my favorite dishes at Toro Bravo – the spicy North African sausages.
 Here they are laid over a bed of couscous which is loaded with little bits of dried fruit, and cauliflower.
-The over-easy egg draped on top, runs over everything, pulling it all together ($9).
+The over-easy egg draped on top, runs over everything, pulling it all together ($15).

 One of the first items that caught my eye on my first visit was “the breakfast board”.
 The selection was larger than I expected; easy to split.
-The items on the board rotate, but it often includes a halved hard-boiled egg, beets, plump dates, small strips of bacon, a wonderful creamy pâté, crostini, lots of soft bread, homemade lebneh cheese, and seasonal berries ($7).
+The items on the board rotate, but it often includes a halved hard-boiled egg, beets, plump dates, small strips of bacon, a wonderful creamy pâté, crostini, lots of soft bread, homemade labneh cheese, and seasonal berries ($14).

 Another evening/happy-hour dish is the chicken strips – the best I’ve ever had.
 The strips are moist and tender, lightly breaded, piping hot with great flavor and are not greasy.
 The arrive draped across a decent amount of fries which are just fine, and a good dipping sauce.
-I get them every time I go to happy hour ($9).
+I get them every time I go to happy hour ($7 at happy hour).